 - The career development office reviews the application and sends a request for electronic review and approval to the faculty supervisor.

 - If approved, the application is then sent to the student’s academic advisor and, if again approved, the appropriate program coordinator or division chair (Hammack School of Business only) for approval.

 - At any point in the approval flow, the application can be rejected.
 Following a rejection, officials in the career development office will work with the student to develop suitable modifications.
-Once all approvals (career development, faculty supervisor, academic advisor, program coordinator/division chair) are received, the application is sent to the HUB for final approval and processing.
+Once all approvals (career development, faculty supervisor, academic advisor, program coordinator/division chair) are received, the application is sent to enrollment services for final approval and processing.